Kerensk1y/News_parser/README.md

 This project enables you to send updates to a Telegram channel through a user-defined file called `t0ken.py`.
 This file should include two essential variables: _"channel_id"_ (the channel identifier, including "@") and _"API_KEY"_ (the key required for interacting with the Telegram bot).

-> ⚠️ Bot whose API key you use in this project must be adminstrator of the channel which id you use.
+> ⚠️ Bot which API key you use in this project must be adminstrator of the channel which id you use.

 Furthermore, the project maintains a basic database by storing the last sent news from each website in an automatically generated corresponding _".txt"_ file.